 Heat stroke is the most recognized safety risk for people who work in high temperatures.
 Heat stroke occurs when your body can no longer regulate its own temperature, which can cause your body temperature to rise to 106 degrees Fahrenheit or higher, which is extremely dangerous.
 Symptoms of heat stroke include red, hot, and dry skin with no sweating, headaches, dizziness and nausea, unconsciousness, and rapid pulse.
 To avoid heat stroke you should drink plenty of water throughout the day, avoid caffeine, alcohol, and large quantities of sugar, and try to work when the heat is least intense.
-Your workplace should have policies in place to protect its employees from heightened risk of heat stroke.
+Your workplace should have policies in place to protect its employees from the risk of heat stroke.
 Construction safety training products can help you understand the changes that should be made in order to protect workers.

 Outdoor workplaces, especially those that work heavily with metal and electricity, like construction sites, are at particular risk of having their equipment overheat.
 Overheating equipment can burn workers, short out, and cause electrocution damage to workers and the worksite.
-Workers should make sure they are wearing protective gear, such as gloves and hard hats, and are following safety procedure when handling equipment.
+Workers should make sure they are wearing protective gear, such as gloves and hard hats, and are following safety procedures when handling equipment.
 Procedures such as these can be found in construction safety training products offered by Safety Meeting Outlines.